 To promote awareness in Winchester and Virginia of currently veiled history, especially

 - The exciting episode of genuine emancipation in Winchester during 1863;

 - The forgotten facts of Virginia's 1902 Constitutional Coup and Jim Crow constitution; and

 - The career of Harry Flood Byrd Sr.

 To collaborate with and strengthen organizations in Virginia and beyond that promote accurate history, and to network with Winchester businesses and organizations that promote positive action and self-awareness.

 To encourage tourism and education related to alternate visions of Winchester and Virginia in collaboration with other businesses and organizations.

-The Museum and related activities will be organized as a business (LLC) under the sole control of Larry Lamar Yates of Winchester.
+The Museum and related activities is a for-profit business (LLC) under the sole control of Larry Lamar Yates of Winchester.

 Any contributions or gifts made are not tax-deductible.

 A PEEK AT THE MUSEUM AND SOME OF OUR DISPLAY ITEMS